About the Constituent Experience Center of Excellence (CX COE)

 The CX COE is a key initiative of the Commonwealth Digital Roadmap — a plan to provide accessible, simple, and secure experiences for everyone in Massachusetts.
 However, we know that a small, centralized team in one secretariat can't scale to do all the constituent experience work that needs to be done.
 For the roadmap to succeed, organizations across the commonwealth need to build capacity to learn about and improve constituent experiences.

 That's what the CX COE aims to do.
-Following our launch in 2024, we worked on enablement engagements with people and teams across the commonwealth.
-In these, we provided support so that organizations could accomplish their goals and build capacity.
-For example, we worked with DUA to hire a content strategist and redesign its Mass.gov content in preparation for launching their new Unemployment Services site.
+Since our team formed in 2024, we've worked on enablement engagements with people and teams across the commonwealth.
+In these, we provided support so that organizations could accomplish their goals while building skills and capacity.
+For example, we worked with the Department of Unemployment Assistance (DUA) to hire a content strategist and redesign its Mass.gov content in preparation for launching their new Unemployment Services site.
 We collaborated on stakeholder research with the Municipal Vulnerability Preparedness program (part of EEA).
 And we worked with a team at MassHealth to incorporate iterative usability testing into content design.

 We've also started a resource library based on what we learned from collaborating with other organizations.
 It provides guide and templates so teams can accelerate their work and growth.
 For example, you can find guidance on compensating research participants and archiving documents, a tutorial on conducting a plain language review, and template job descriptions for XDR roles.

 We've also helped some secretariats start their own Experience Design and Research (XDR) teams.
 These teams of designers, researchers, and writers are positioned to know the context and goals for their teams' work.
-As of today, LWD, EOHLC, and EHS have all begun to build these teams.
-In the long term, we hope XDR teams will be positioned throughout government, contributing to our collective communities and knowledge.
+As of today, the Executive Office of Labor and Workforce Development (EOLWD), the Executive Office of Housing and Livable Communities (EOHLC), and the Executive Office of Health and Human Services (EOHHS) have all begun to build these teams.
+In the long term, we hope XDR teams will be positioned throughout our government, helping each organization design and deliver great constituent experiences and contributing to our collective knowledge and communities.